santaboufd/dolus-api/README.md

 3. Certain scopes (e.g., `@example`, `@official`, `@andrew`, `@example-org`) are reserved and cannot be used.
 4. The `author` field will be automatically populated based on the authenticated user's GitHub information.
 5. The maximum payload size is limited.
 Ensure your module doesn't exceed this limit.
+6. The response includes a `module` field containing the base64-encoded signed module data.

 </details>

 ### Module Validation